PrEP Provider Toolkit

 • Persons who have tested positive for bacterial STI in the past 6 months.

-It’s recommended that a designated position either social worker, disease intervention specialist, case manager, linkage coordinator, nurse, clinician, or physician who has, at a minimum, basic knowledge of pre-exposure prophylaxis provide PrEP navigation.
+It's recommended that a designated position, either social worker, disease intervention specialist, case manager, linkage coordinator, or nurse, who has, at a minimum, basic knowledge of pre-exposure prophylaxis provide PrEP navigation.

 Clinician Determination of HIV status for PrEP Provision